ministryofjustice/opg-modernising-lpa-docs/src/adr/articles/0006-openapi.md

 ### Consequences

-We will be able to maintain an up to date, testable and descriptive resources of all our available intergrations across multiple services.
+We will be able to maintain an up to date, testable and descriptive resources of all our available integrations across multiple services.